P-TEFb/RNAfastqtoBigWig/README.md

 threads: <int> provide the number of threads.
 For example, if there are 80 threads available and 10 samples to process then you may assign atmost 8 threads for each sample. bowtie index: provide the path to the combined index of only the genomes used in the sequencing.
 If you are trying to build a new index use bowtie-build. chr size file: provide the path to the combined chromsome size fasta file of only the genomes used in the sequencing.
-               If you are trying to generate a chromsome size file first do samtools faidx combined.genome.fa
+               If you are trying to generate a chromsome size file then do following commands: samtools faidx combined.genome.fa
                cut -f1,2 combined.genome.fa.fai > combined.genome.sizes .
 genome assembly: provide a comma separated list of genome assemblies used in the sequencing such as hg38,JQCY02.1.